 A large factor when looking for the best respirator mask for concrete DIY's is the comfort.
 The best masks will feel comfortable on your face.
 You will also need a mask that is adjustable to the size of your head.
 Having a proper fitting, adjustable respirator mask is very important because then it will have the proper seal against your face for safety, and feel good at the same time.

 Whether you are making new planters, concrete jewelry, stepping stones, pouring new countertops, creating beautiful flower impressions, or even requiring a mask for your concrete business, you will need the proper respirator face mask to protect yourself from the dust.
-We believe the best respirator mask is the PD-100 Respirator from Parcil Distribution.

 The filters on a proper respirator mask for concrete will be able to filter 95% of the particles according to NIOSH standards.